supercompute/nodewaste/index.md

   section_id: hero
   title: NODEWASTE
   component: hero_block.html
-  content: "Zero waste for all   \n  \nNodewaste is the scaling solution needed to
+  content: "Zero waste for all\n\nNodewaste is the scaling solution needed to bring
-    bring zero waste to the masses by reducing contamination and sorting completely at home."
+    zero waste to the masses by reducing contamination and strict sorting completely at home.  "
   image: "/images/Asset 1@4x.png"
   actions: []
 - template: featuresblock